 Following Eid Al Fitr, the next UAE public holiday fell on July 19 until July 22 for Eid Al Adha.

-Expats can look forward to Islamic New Year or Hijri New Year this Thursday, August 12, of which the UAE will mark the occasion with a three-day weekend!
+Islamic New Year or Hijri New Year took place on Thursday, August 12, of which the UAE marked the occasion with a three-day weekend!

-Prophet Muhammad's (PBUH) birthday will be celebrated on Thursday, October 21 with another long weekend.
+The UAE also celebrated Prophet Muhammad's (PBUH) birthday on Thursday, October 21 with another long weekend.

 This is followed by the UAE’s 50th National Day, which will be celebrated until Saturday, December 4.

 Full list of UAE public holidays for 2021

 - Eid Al Fitr: Observed from Tuesday May 11 to Saturday May 15